aporeto-inc/gaia/doc/documentation.md

 ### PolicyRenderer

-Allows you to render policies of given tyoe for a given set of tags.
+Allows you to render policies of a given type for a given set of tags.

 #### Example